TheLeeLab/pySMLM_Simulator/README.md

 A list of package requirements are noted in the "requirements.txt" file.
 These can be installed using the command:

 `pip install -r requirements.txt`

+## Contributing

+Patches and contributions are very welcome!
+Please see CONTRIBUTING.md and the CODE_OF_CONDUCT.md for more details.